powerprof/hardware/README.md

 # PowerProf Hardware Resources

 PowerProf is a current monitor for embedded systems.
+You can use it to get accurate current consumption data for any workload or operating conditions, and then use that information to design battery-based systems with just the right amount of capacity.

 There are currently two PowerProf boards - the Teensy version and the Wemos D1 Mini version.
 The Teensy version supports communication over USB, while the Wemos D1 Mini supports USB and WiFi.
 Both boards use the [INA260 current sensor](https://www.ti.com/lit/ds/symlink/ina260.pdf) from Texas Instruments.